collectionspace/services/README.txt

 Site Status

 The quick brown fox jumped over the lazy dog.
-Another change using SmartGit client.
+And yet another change using SmartGit client.

 All good boys deserve fudge.